ansys/ansys-tools-protoc-helper/README.rst

 Quickstart
 ~~~~~~~~~~

-The simplest way to get started is using the `template repository <TODO: link to template>`_.
+The simplest way to get started is using the `template repository <https://github.com/ansys/ansys-api-template>`_.

 Manual use
 ~~~~~~~~~~